ska-telescope/developer.skatelescope.org/src/index.rst

 K8s Verification Steps
 ======================

-This details steps that all *SKA* developers shall perform to ensure that the instructions for installing kubernetes where followed propertly and that they are able to start up the chart.
+This details steps that all *SKA* developers need to perform to ensure that the instructions for installing kubernetes where followed propertly and that they are able to start up the Helm chart.

 - :doc:`development/k8s-verification-steps`